privacy-scaling-explorations/zk-eigentrust/client/README.md

 - `proof`: Calculates the global scores, generates the zk proof and stores it in `et-proof.json` at the `data` directory.
 - `show`: Displays the `client-config.json` file.
 - `update`: Updates the specified field in `client-config.json`.
 Takes the following options:
-  - `--att-address`: Updates the address of the AttestationStation contract.
+  - `--as-address`: Updates the address of the AttestationStation contract.
   - `--mnemonic`: Updates the Ethereum wallet mnemonic phrase.
   - `--node`: Updates the Ethereum node URL.
   - `--verifier`: Updates the address of the Verifier smart contract for the EigenTrust global scores zk proof.